OpenTechStrategies/librehq/DESIGN.md

 LibreHQ will use [npm](https://www.npmjs.com/) to manage Vue and other front-end dependencies.

-### Git Branches

-In addition to short-lived 'feature' branches where work on particular issues is done, there will be several long-lived git branches for various purposes.
-Basically changes will work their way from the top of this list to the bottom.

-- __mvp-dev__: Contains work on the initial
-'minimum viable product'.
-Feature branches are merged into this branch during initial mvp phase.
-Will not be needed after mvp phase is done.
-- __master__: Has the latest code that has been tested and reviewed.
-(Changes are reviewed via PR before landing on master.)
-- __testing__ and/or __demo__: Code that is loaded on testing and/or
-demo servers.
-May have changes/features that aren't in production yet.
-- __production__: The stable code that is 'officially released' for use in production installations/servers.

 ### Outstanding questions

 Some outstanding questions to be determined via development: